Frequently Asked Questions

 Safewalk is a program on campus that exists for exactly this purpose.
 Persons can receive an escort to and from their car or place of residence (close to University).
 Walkers are equipped with 2 way radios, safety vests, identifying jackets and flashlights.
 Contact Safewalk at 966-7233 for hours of operation and other information.
 Please contact Protective Services at 966-5555 for other safety concerns and information.

-Please note that meters/ pay by space areas have different time limits and prices at different locations.
+Please note that meters/ pay by plate areas have different time limits and prices at different locations.
 See the metered parking section for more information.

 The University does NOT provide these services.
 We do have the equipment for same; however, we would be happy to assist you by calling the Tow firm of your choice or CAA, should you request that.